-The Advising and Transfer Services staff assists students with development of an educational plan to accomplish their educational and career goals.
-Advisors:
+The Advising and Transfer Services office has assigned advisors to all students to assist them with the development of an educational plan to accomplish their educational and career goal Advisors:

-- Interpret placement test scores - Provide an overview to Owl Link online services and instruction on Student Planning - Advise on general academic policies and procedures - Provide information on transfer to other institutions - Evaluate (unofficially) transcripts from other institutions to determine course eligibility - Advise on choice of program of study appropriate for educational and career goals - Assist students with Satisfactory Academic Progress Appeal request - Assist students with Academic Reinstatement request - Participate in SOAR (Student Orientation, Advising, Registration) programs for new students - Refer students to campus programs and services to meet individual needs
+- Interpret placement test scores - · Provide an overview to MyPGCC, Owl Link online services and instruction on Student Planning - Advise on general academic policies and procedures - Provide information on transfer to other institutions - Evaluate (unofficially) transcripts from other institutions to determine course eligibility - · Advise on choice of program of study appropriate for educational and career goals - · Assist student with Satisfactory Academic Progress workshops (ADV 300) information - Assist students with Academic Reinstatement procedures - Participate in SOAR (Student Orientation, Advising, Registration) programs for new students - Refer students to campus programs and services to meet individual needs

 International student advisors are also located in Bladen Hall, Room 124.
-Academic advisement is available for students attending Joint Base Andrews, 301-546-0778; Prince George's Community College at University Town Center in Hyattsville, 301-546-5934; or Laurel College Center, 1-866-228-6110.
+Academic advisement is available for students attending Joint Base Andrews, 301-546-0778; Prince George's Community College at University Town Center in Hyattsville, 301-546-8000; or Laurel College Center, 1-866-228-6110.